orb-lang/helm/doc/md/helm/rainbuf.md

             end
          end
       end
+      local prefix = ""
+      if rainbuf.scrollable then
-      -- If this is the last line requested, but more are available, -- prepend a continuation marker, otherwise left padding local prefix = "   "
+         -- If this is the last line requested, but more are available, -- prepend a continuation marker, otherwise left padding prefix = "   "
          if cursor == max_row and rainbuf.more then
             prefix = a.red "..."
+         end
       end
       return rainbuf.lines[cursor] and prefix .. rainbuf.lines[cursor]
    end